mydobie/simple-react-redux-app/CONTRIBUTING.md

 While both Eslint and Prettier enforce strict coding practices, there are numerous code styles that aren't caught by the linters or formatters.

+### Typescript

+Except for build utility files, all files should be Typescript.

 ### Naming

 All files, class names, function/method, and variable names are camel case.
 Class names and component file names start with a capital letters.